Assurance Box stockage & Garde-meuble Suisse: guide complet

 Dedicated insurance solutions for service providers

-offer their own products, which are often contractually obligatory if the customer cannot
+Given the gaps in personal insurance coverage, self-storage operators in French-speaking Switzerland offer their own insurance products, which are often contractually required if the customer cannot prove that they have third-party coverage.

 Group contract architecture